lepidus/fullJournalTransfer/README.md

 This plugin uses features from the users and the native import/export plugin.
 If the execution does not work as expected, test with the PKP import/export plugins to resolve any problems before proceeding with this one.

+## Side Effects

+Some expected behaviors when importing the journal:

+- All database IDs will be modified, invalidating external references.
+- User logins will be changed.
+- Some metric records may be lost.

 ## Imported/Exported Journal Content

 **Using PKP native import/export**: